 In addition to disseminating information, social media also provides an interactive space for businesses to listen to their stakeholders, address their concerns, and showcase progress in real time.
 This open, two-way communication fosters a sense of transparency and accountability, reinforcing the company's commitment to its decarbonisation goals and showing that it is willing to stand by its obligations.

-The 2021 HypeAuditor Influencer Marketing report revealed that 61% of marketers believe influencer marketing delivers a better return on investment than traditional advertising, but it is not without its pitfalls.
+In addition, a 2024 Influencer Marketing Trends Report by CreatorIQreport revealed that 55% of brands reported that content production costs for creator marketing have remained the same YoY, whereas in-house traditional advertising costs have increased.
+But, it is not without its pitfalls.
 To ensure authenticity, businesses must carefully choose influencers who align with their sustainability values and are genuinely committed to driving positive change.

 Leveraging partnerships and collaborations